khouloudhaddad/mutivendor-laravel/README.md

 - Encrypt password for Seeder: [Bcrypt-generator](https://bcrypt-generator.com/)
 - Fill in the seeder and run `php artisan db:seed`

-- There 2 types of validation to implement:
+- There are 2 types of validation to implement:
     - Server side validation
     - Client side validation